mattermost/docs/doc/advanced/persistent-volumes/README.md

 > The helm update command will recreate the StatefulSet, which will adopt and
 > update the Gitaly pods.

-Update the chart, and include the update config:
+Update the chart, and include the updated configuration:

 Example: